Tiny Homes, Affordable Permanent Housing for College Aged Foster Youth in California

 How Much Tiny Homes Cost

 The cost of building a tiny house varies wildly.
 Jay Shafer, the Godfather of the tiny home movement, built this house for $5,000.
 But that was a while ago, and definitely one of the cheapest tiny homes.
-On the high end, larger, more decked-out tiny homes can go for $200,000 or more.
+Large, decked-out tiny homes can go for $200,000 or more on the high end.

 At Finally Family Homes, our program isn’t about giving away housing.
-As a part of the program our participants are involved in the building process.
-They learn basic construction skills as well as life skills in a caring and fun environment.
+As a part of the program, our participants are involved in the building process.
+They learn basic construction and life skills in a caring and fun environment.
 With the help of donated materials and volunteer skilled laborers, we estimate we can build our tiny houses at Finally Family Homes for about $30,000.
-The youth who receive a tiny house are required to put in hundreds of hours building as well as contributing financially to the cost of the tiny house (mostly in finishing products).
+The youth who receive a tiny house are required to put in hundreds of hours building and to contribute financially to the cost of the tiny house (mostly in finishing products).

-Also keep in mind we aren’t building luxury tiny homes, these are “starter homes” which is appropriate for a young adult starting out on their own.
-We do allow the young adults to “upgrade” certain things if they’ve saved up and can pay for it.
+Also keep in mind we aren’t building luxury tiny homes, these are “starter homes,” which is appropriate for a young adult starting out on their own.
+We do allow participants to “upgrade” certain things if they’ve saved up and can pay for it themselves.

 Thank you to Pad Tiny Houses for generously sharing your beautiful Hikari tiny house plans with us.
 Visit Pad Tiny Houses to learn more about their designs and homes.